abhishek-archlinux/AnimeWatch/README.md

 (If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/)

+#Update AnimeWatch-2.1.1-1

+1. 'python-requests' no longer required.

+2. changes in the code of headless browser

 #Update AnimeWatch-2.0.0-1

 1. 'phantomjs' no longer required.
 The player has it's own version of headless browser with javascript support and it's own adblock.